 Number of U.S. Integrated Care Members.
 U.S. Integrated Care members represent the number of unique individuals who have paid access and visit fee only access to our suite of integrated care services in the U.S. at the end of the applicable period.
 Our revenue growth rate and long-term profitability are affected by our ability to increase cross selling capability among our existing members over time because we derive a substantial portion of our revenue from access and other fees via Client contracts that provide members access to our professional provider network in exchange for a contractual based periodic fee.
 Therefore, we believe that our ability to add new members and retain existing members, and to increase utilization and penetration further into existing and new health plan and employer Clients is a key indicator of our increasing market adoption, the growth of our business, and our future revenue potential.
 We further believe that increasing our membership is an integral objective that will provide us with the ability to continually innovate our services and support initiatives that will enhance members' experiences.
-U.S. Integrated Care members increased by 6.5 million, or 8%, to 92.4 million at June 30, 2024, compared to the same period in 2023.
+U.S. Integrated Care members increased by 6.5 3.7 million, or 8% 4%, to 92.4 million 93.9 million at June 30, 2024 September 30, 2024, compared to the same period in 2023.

 Chronic Care Program Enrollment.
 Chronic care program enrollment represents the total number of enrollees across our suite of chronic care programs at the end of a given period.
 Our chronic care program enrollments are one of the key components of our whole person virtual care platform that we believe positions us to drive greater engagement with our platforms and increased revenue.
-Chronic care program enrollment increased by 9% to 1.173 million at June 30, 2024, compared to 1.073 million at June 30, 2023.
+Chronic care program enrollment increased by 9% 5% to 1.173 million 1.179 million at June 30, 2024 September 30, 2024, compared to 1.073 1.122 million at June 30, 2023 September 30, 2023.

 Average Monthly Revenue Per U.S. Integrated Care Member.
 Average monthly revenue per U.S. Integrated Care member measures the average monthly amount of global revenue that we generate from a U.S. Integrated Care member for a particular period.
 It is calculated by dividing the total revenue generated from the Integrated Care segment by the average number of U.S. Integrated Care members during the applicable period.
 Approximately 20% of total Integrated Care revenues relates to international and hospital and health systems for which membership is not considered as a management metric.
 We believe that our ability to increase the revenue generated from each member over time is also a key indicator of our increasing market adoption, the growth of our business, and future revenue potential.
-Average monthly revenue per U.S. Integrated Care member was \$1.36 in the three months ended June 30, 2024, compared to \$1.41 in the same period in 2023.
-Average monthly revenue per U.S. Integrated Care member decreased to \$1.37 in the six months ended June 30, 2024 from \$1.40 in the same period in 2023.
-The change in average monthly revenue versus the indicated prior periods is reflective of the growth of onboarding new members and the timing and mix of when fees are realized.
+Average monthly revenue per U.S. Integrated Care member was \$1.36 in the three months ended June 30, 2024 September 30, 2024, compared to \$1.41 in the same period in 2023.
+Average monthly revenue per U.S. Integrated Care member decreased to \$1.37 in the six nine months ended June 30, 2024 September 30, 2024 from \$1.40 in the same period in 2023.
+The change in average monthly revenue versus the indicated prior periods period is reflective of the growth of onboarding new members and the timing and mix of when fees are realized.